aws-samples/serverless-patterns/appconfig-lambda-rust/README.md

 # AWS AppConfig integration with Lambda extensions

-The extension takes care of calling the AWS AppConfig service, managing a local cache of retrieved data, tracking the configuration tokens needed for the next service calls, and periodically checking for configuration updates in the background
+The AppConfig extension takes care of calling the AWS AppConfig service, managing a local cache of retrieved data, tracking the configuration tokens needed for the next service calls, and periodically checking for configuration updates in the background

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appconfig-lambda-rust